|

 before 1975, you were summoned to court because of a publication.
 How did that happen?
 Can you relate it to the readers?

-NTV: As you know, our 81st Airborne
+NTV: As you

-Ranger Group was a general reserve unit whose area of operation embraced the
+know, our 81st Airborne Ranger Group was a general reserve unit

-that were waged in the city, an example of which was our wiping out
+also proved to be excellent in battles that were waged in the city, an

-concentrations of enemy troops at Cay Thi and Cay Queo in Saigon during the
+example of which was our wiping out concentrations of enemy troops at Cay Thi and Cay Queo in Saigon

-Tet Offensive of 1968.
-Perhaps
+during the Tet Offensive of 1968.
+Perhaps because of that, in 1971 the

-group from the highlands to Saigon for the purpose of suppressing the series
+Saigon for the purpose of suppressing the series of demonstrations that had

-of demonstrations that had gone on for a long while in that city.
+gone on for a long while in that city.

-As I remember it, it was also the
+As I remember it, it was also the time

-were being transported day and night all the way to the Tri-Border Area.
+being transported day and night all the way to the Tri-Border Area.
 The trail was like a knife stabbing into

 the throat of that strategic border area in the highlands at that time.
 From the President's Palace down to the